ajitsingh98/Data-Science-Interview-Questions-Answers/probabilistic_graphical_models.md

 Squared and absolute losses are not typically used in logistic regression because they are not well-suited to the characteristics of the logistic function and can lead to significant issues during optimization.

 - Non-Convexity Issues: This non-convexity introduces multiple local minima, complicating optimization and often leading to suboptimal solutions.
 - Gradient Behavior: Squared loss flattens gradients, especially when predictions are close to 0 or 1, which is common in logistic regression.
 The derivative of the squared loss is proportional to the error $(y_i - \hat{y}_i)$.
-In logistic regression, where$\hat{y}_i$  is bounded between 0 and 1, the gradients can become very small, slowing down convergence.
+In logistic regression, where $\hat{y}_i$  is bounded between 0 and 1, the gradients can become very small, slowing down convergence.
 - Poor Fit for Probabilistic Outputs : More fitted for regression task

 </details>